abhisheksaurabh1985/storn-dvbf-with-flows/README.md

+*TODO*
+-  In execute.py clip the gradient by norm and not by value.
+Use LR=1e-5.
+-  In PF, the jacobian contracts the volume.
+Whereas in RF, it expands.
+-  Large KL loss due to more no of latent variables.
+-  Remove velocity and repeat the experiments.
+-  Plot the 2D latent space.

 *Results needed*
 - Comparison of all models for a single value of flow say `numFlows=4`.
 NoFlow, Planar, Radial, Convolution.
 ETA 24 hours each.
 Total time 4 days.